Get inspired by these black educational visionaries who have made teaching and learning better for all of us.

 Greg Carr teaches at Howard University and co-founded the Philadelphia Freedom Schools, an independent community education initiative emphasizing social activism and intergenerational leadership.

-Carr also led a team that designed the curricular framework for the Philadelphia school district’s mandatory high school African American History course, which was established in 2007, 40 years after it was first requested.
+Carr also led a team that designed the curricular framework for the Philadelphia school district’s high school African American History course.
 The student-centered curriculum encourages students to learn their family history as a way of better understanding themselves.
 From there, it focuses on past and present Black contributions to the arts, science and technology, and philosophy.

 Carr also hosts several successful video series, including In Class with Carr and The Black Table.